djanowski/dependencies/README.markdown

 Dependencies
 ============

-Dependencies manager for RACK enabled applications.
+A simple way to express, manage and require your dependencies in Ruby.

 Description
 -----------

-Dependencies allows you to declare the list of libraries your application needs, even specifying the version and environment it will be required in, and all with the simple sintax we all have grown to know.
-It comes with a handy command line tool for inspecting your dependencies.
+Dependencies allows you to declare the list of libraries your application needs with a simple, readable syntax.
+It comes with a handy command line tool for inspecting and vendoring your dependencies.

 Usage
 -----

-Declare your dependencies in a `dependencies` in the root of your project.
+Declare your dependencies in a `dependencies` file in the root of your project:
-This file will look like this:

     rack ~> 1.0
     sinatra